Dave Matthews Band's 15 Best Songs Ranked

 Crash (1996)

-An enduring fan favourite and concert staple, "#41" overcomes its slightly clumsy lyrics — vague non-sequiturs and a clumsy rain/tears metaphor — with pure instrumental euphoria.
-In lieu of a proper chorus, Tinsley and Moore lock into a meditative ostinato, giving way to a beautiful series of solos on violin, flute and sax that takes up the back half of the near-seven-minute album cut (which is often way, way longer live).
+An enduring fan favourite and concert staple, "#41" overcomes its slightly clumsy lyrics — vague non-sequiturs and a clunky rain/tears metaphor — with pure instrumental euphoria.
+In lieu of a proper chorus, Tinsley and Moore lock into a meditative ostinato, giving way to a beautiful series of solos on violin, flute and sax that take up the back half of the near-seven-minute album cut (which is often way, way longer live).
 There's debate over whether DMB qualify as a jam band or not; this song is the best argument to suggest that they are.

 5. "Two Step"